-1. Must meet all above requirements for class E through C

-2. Must be able to demonstrate adequate proficiency as a judge and referee for forms and sparring competition.
+- 1. Must meet all above requirements for class E through C - 2.
+Must be able to demonstrate adequate proficiency as a judge and referee for forms and sparring competition.

-- 3. Must have been a class C official for a minimum two years - 4.
+- 3. Must have been a class C official for a minimum two years or worked at a minimum of two National Championships for a minimum of two days each.
+(The National being used to upgrade counts as one of the two Nationals.) - 4.
 Minimum age of 18 - 5.
-Must attend a yearly District/Regional Clinic and workshop

-6. Must request to be evaluated at the AAU National Championships when registering for the event

-7. Must pass written test by 80% and practical evaluation by 80%.
+Must attend a yearly District/Regional Clinic and workshop - 6.
+Must request to be evaluated at the AAU National Championships when registering for the event - 7.
+Must pass written test by 80% and practical evaluation by 80%.
 Candidate will be evaluated on performance as a judge and referee for forms and sparring competition.
-To be eligible for evaluation, a candidate must work a minimum of three full days during the Nationals Championship.
-8. Must work two AAU licensed events per year (must be consecutive) in some official's capacity, for the required time-in-grade for B upgrade
+To be eligible for evaluation, a candidate must work a minimum of three full days during the Nationals Championship. - 8.
+Must work two AAU licensed events per year (must be consecutive) in some official's capacity, for the required time-in-grade for B upgrade